pongasoft/emscripten-glfw/README.md

 Introduction
 ------------

-This project is an emscripten port of GLFW written in C++ for the web/wasm platform.
+This project is an Emscripten port of GLFW written in C++ for the web/wasm platform.
 The currently supported GLFW API is 3.4.

 [![emscripten - 3.1.65](https://img.shields.io/badge/emscripten-3.1.65-blue)](https://emscripten.org)